Summer in Warsaw

 Enjoy the atmosphere of a holiday resort in the middle of the city

 How better to cool off on a hot summer day than by the waterfront?
 Relax on the banks of the Vistula, enjoy beautiful views, unwind after a busy day, have fun and eat your fill of delicious food.
-Strolling or biking down the several-kilometre-long promenade you’ll encounter a superb panorama of the Old Town and many interesting sites like the Multimedia Fountain Park, the Copernicus Science Centre, PGE Narodowy stadium and the statue of the Warsaw Mermaid.
+Strolling or biking down the several-kilometre-long promenade you’ll encounter a superb panorama of the Old Town and many interesting sites like Multimedia Fountain Park, Copernicus Science Centre, PGE Narodowy Stadium and the statue of the Warsaw Mermaid.
 Along the way you can rest inside gazebos with reclining benches, on seats fashioned out of tree branches, mini beaches, or a street workout zone.
 Youngsters will love the water playground with ‘dancing’ fountains and figures of fish as well as trampolines.
-On weekends, from May until September, the Slow Market, a multicultural culinary market, invites passers-by for a bite.
+On weekends, from May until September, Slow Market, a multicultural culinary market, invites passers-by for a bite.
 In the evenings, relax in one of the clubs or bars open during the warm season, and on weekends, enjoy music events and party until late at night.
 You can also go aboard one of the multi-storey barges moored to the bank, housing bars and restaurants.

 You might chance on a film screening, a concert or a dance party.
 From here, delight in the view of the other, wild, side of the river, known for its natural, sandy beaches which attract fans of leisure and summer sports.
 If you want to go across, simply catch one of the free city ferries.
 Those who would like to go on a longer cruise can take advantage of boats, motor boats and other types of water equipment.